microSingularity/microsingularity.github.io/_posts/2022-02-17-Google-Colab.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/eOxawEi5cNk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Blender - Cycles X

+This is still probably the most relevant of the tutorials since it shows you how to download and install Blender 3.0 with Cycles-X and render your Blender scenes on the cloud.
+It also includes a helpful FAQ chapter on some of the most common issues running Blender on Google Colab.
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/A8FiCPUEv9Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## How to Install Blender Addons on Google Colab

+In this tutorial I demonstrated how to install third party addons in Blender running on Google Colab.
+This enabled people to render there Blender Scenes even if it required addons.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/U65EgmstOWA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Video 1
 <iframe src="https://www.youtube-nocookie.com/embed/ORNOfTkOIOk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>